CAcertOrg/cacert-infradocs/docs/systems/translations.rst

 .. todo::

-   consider building the virtualenv on :doc:`jenkins` to avoid development tools on this system
+   consider building the virtualenv on jenkins to avoid development tools on this system

 The Puppet agent package and a few dependencies are installed from the official Puppet APT repository because the versions in Debian are too old to use modern